-The need to bring together digital inclusion and practical help with money has increased dramatically during the Covid-19 crisis, with an estimated six million people falling behind on a household bill due to Coronavirus (Citizens Advice, Near the cliff-edge 2020).
+The need to bring together digital inclusion and practical help with money increased dramatically during the COVID-19 crisis, with an estimated six million people falling behind on a household bill due to Coronavirus.

-In the UK, 11.7 million people lack basic digital skills and there are an estimated 1.9 million households with no internet access (Lloyds Consumer Digital Index 2020; ONS Internet Access 2019).
-This digital divide is most pronounced for those living in poverty; almost half of those with an income below £11,500 lack essential digital skills compared to less than 11% of those with an income over £25,000 (Lloyds Consumer Digital Index 2020).
+There are 11.7 million people in the UK who don’t have all the essential digital skills.
+This digital divide is most pronounced for those living in poverty; almost half of those with an income below £11,500 lack essential digital skills compared to less than 11% of those with an income over £25,000.

 The coalition seeks to address this challenge by supporting those most in need.
-The Nobody in the Dark campaign highlights these issues and more importantly addresses them with practical help: personal one-to-one support, digital devices and bespoke online resources.
+The Nobody in the Dark campaign highlights these issues and more importantly addresses them with practical help: bespoke online resources and personal one-to-one support in 20 communities across the UK.

 The programme is targeting people living in poverty or on low incomes, who have limited digital skills and need support to use digital financial tools.
 This includes people facing greater risks of digital and financial barriers, including disabled people and people from communities experiencing racial inequalities.